-Australia Criminalizes Failure To Remove Violent Content From Internet Platforms
+Australia To Criminalize Failure To Remove Violent Content From Internet Platforms

 "There are platforms such as YouTube, Twitter and Facebook who do not seem to take their responsibility to not show the most abhorrently violent material seriously," Porter told reporters in Canberra on Thursday, The Guardian reports.

 Critics said the bill, which passed in the legislature's last days before upcoming elections set for May, was rushed through the process.
-The Labor opposition party first saw the legislation late on Monday local time, The Associated Press reports.
+The Labor opposition party first saw the legislation late Monday local time, The Associated Press reports.

 Labor supported the bill but promised to revisit the legislation if elected.

 "Labor believes that the social media companies must do more in preventing the dissemination of material produced by terrorists showing off their crimes," said Mark Dreyfus, a Labor Party member, according to transcripts.
-"But I must be clear: this bill is clumsy and flawed in many respects."
+"But I must be clear: This bill is clumsy and flawed in many respects."

 Dreyfus argued the bill could encourage "proactive surveillance" by social media companies, undermine Australia's security cooperation with the United States and penalize small companies that do not have the resources to comply with new regulations.